Get all the latest data for Barcelona?

 Which amenities increase rent the most in Barcelona?

-The top five amenities that increase rent the most in Barcelona are an elevator, air conditioning, a balcony or terrace, a modern renovated kitchen, and parking.
+The five amenities that usually raise rent the most in Barcelona are air conditioning, elevator, balcony or terrace, renovated kitchen and bathroom, and strong natural light.

 In our property pack covering the real estate market in Barcelona, we cover what are the best investments a landlord can make.